-University Police officers are available 7 days a week, 24 hours a day, to respond to any emergency health problem that may develop.
+University Police officers are available 7 days a week, 24 hours a day, to respond to any emergency health problem.
 For assistance with an emergency health problem, dial 9-1-1.
-You may also use the emergency phones located throughout the campus or call the University Police at (323) 343-3700 or on campus at extension 3-3700.
+You may also use the emergency phones located throughout the campus or call the University Police at (323) 343-3700 or on campus extension 3-3700.